benoitryder/simulotter/doc/physics.rst

     Extends :attr:`Object.pos`.
 If set to a :class:`vec2`, places the object above the ground (based on its bounding box) instead of setting *z* to 0.

+  .. attribute:: restitution

+    Object restitution coefficient, between 0 and 1.
+    Use higher values for a more bouncy object.

+    Bounciness depends on the two colliding objects.
+If one of the two objects has a null restitution, they will not bounce.

+  .. attribute:: friction

+    Friction coefficient of the object.
+Higher values will make objects lose their speed faster.

 .. _oground: